CornellCollegeComputingClub/c4-sign/docs/internals.md

 The cleanup stage is the final stage, and its purpose is to clean up any resources that were used during the task's execution.
 This stage will be called after the task is done, and is a good chance to free any resources that were allocated during the task's execution.

-The `forced` parameter is called with `True` if the task is being forced to end (like being overriden, or running out of time), and `False` if the task is ending naturally (returning `True` from `draw_frame`).
+The `forced` parameter is called with `True` if the task is being forced to end (like being overridden, or running out of time), and `False` if the task is ending naturally (returning `True` from `draw_frame`).
 This is useful for tasks that need to clean up resources in a specific way.

 ```python
 def teardown(self, forced: bool = False):